History

 Current state

-As a result of twentieth-century construction works, the medieval church is today the southern aisle and the chapel (former chancel) of a modern temple.
-The original south entrance to the church is bricked up today.
-Next to it, a narrow ogival window from the 13th or 14th century has been preserved, and further a three-light window in a rectangular frame from the 16th century.
-The chancel in the eastern wall has three pointed, narrow windows, originally from the 14th century, but renovated in the 19th century.
+As a result of twentieth-century construction works, the medieval church is now a southern aisle and chapel (formerly the chancel) of a modern church, overwhelming the historic part of the building with its massive form.
+The original southern entrance to the church is currently bricked up.
+A narrow pointed window from the 13th or 14th century remains, followed by a three-light window in a rectangular frame from the 16th century.
+The chancel’s eastern wall features three narrow lancet windows, originally from the 13th century but renovated in the 19th century.
+Inside, you can find a 13th-century font and a fragment of a mosaic from the Roman house on which the church was built.

 bibliography: